The following definition is quoted from the University of North Carolina Writing Center's Handout on Literature Reviews.

 This video from North Carolina State University explains how to write a Literature Review in good detail, and will help you when you are just getting started writing your Literature Review.

-To get feedback on your writing, you can e-mail your paper to the Writing Center at firstname.lastname@example.org.
+To get feedback on your writing, you can upload your paper to the Writing Center at this link: http://keuka.mywconline.com/.
+Your paper will be returned within 48 hours with comments and suggestions added.

 You can call the Writing Center at this number: 315-279-5108

-For a quick check-over of your APA format and citations, you can also email your paper to the AOE Librarian, April Higgins at email@example.com.
+For a quick check-over of your APA format and citations, you can also email your paper to a librarian: April Higgins at email@example.com.